SARS-CoV-2 wastewater surveillance data

 What is wastewater surveillance?

-- Wastewater from a sewershed (the community area served by a wastewater treatment utility) is collected as it flows into a treatment plant before treatment occurs (i.e., an influent sample).
+- Wastewater from a sewershed (the community area served by a wastewater treatment utility) is collected as it flows into a treatment plant before treatment occurs (an influent sample).

 - The sample is transported to the Utah Public Health Laboratory (UPHL) for sample processing and testing.